 Everyone knows that couples have disagreements about money matters.
-But when the practical challenges of money management are combined with the complications of stepfamily living, money issues can be volatile.
+But when you combine the practical challenges of money management with the complications of stepfamily living, money issues become volatile.

 “I just don’t feel like his partner,” said Barbara.
 “Lloyd controls everything and I don’t even know how much we have nor do I contribute to investment decisions.
 It’s like the money is all his, just in case we don’t make it.
 It’s been that way from day one when he asked for a prenuptial agreement.
 How can I feel like his partner when I’m excluded from this part of his life?”

 Sometimes money conflicts are about values or power and control; other times it is about fear.
 Barbara had access to all the money she and her children needed, and they were well cared for.
 However, in her heart, she didn’t feel that Lloyd was completely committed to her.
 His unwillingness to let her have some say in his material wealth was evidence to her of this struggle—especially since her husband didn’t have any problem sharing financial decisions with his first wife.

 In asking for more decision-making power regarding their money, what Barbara was really seeking was emotional security and a permanent commitment from her husband.
 Money issues in a stepfamily marriage are sometimes paired with pain from the past.
 They become a detriment to the present marriage when negative behavioral patterns are set in place.

 Underlying Lloyd’s need for a prenuptial agreement and control over their finances was a ghost that haunted him with distrust, insecurity, and the fear of losing control.
 The only thing that kept him from growing increasingly anxious about his future was staying in control of the money and investments he brought into the marriage.